-SW: Yes, relative to the fish.
+SW: Yes, related to the fish.

-JR: A small size mesh will catch a small fish because what the gill net does is the fish hits the net.
-The fish can't back up so they swim into the net and they try to swim harder to get through it once they have resistance.
+JR: A small size mesh will catch a small fish because what the gillnet does is the fish hits the net.
+The fish can't back up, so they swim into the net and they try to swim harder to get through it once they have resistance.
 What they do is they go past their head and the narrower part is right around the gills and they get caught on the gills.
-So, that's the name, gill net.
-You can also catch a fish on the nose if the webbing is small so the fish's head can't go in there.
-So, with a small size mesh that you would normally catch gill fish in, you can catch bigger fish in it because they might get caught on their nose.
+So that's the name, gillnet.
+You can also catch a fish on the nose if the webbing is smaller so the fish's head can't go in there.
+So, with a smaller size mesh that you would normally catch Gila fish in, you can catch bigger fish in it because they might get caught on their nose.
 Also, there's a variable in the monofilament on the thickness of the mono.
 Thinner mono might stretch more.
-So, if the webbing itself from the fish's head goes into the diamond and it stretches a little bit more, it can hold tight, it'll hold that fish better.
-So, there's different feelings about that, too, on how the different diameter monofilament you're supposed to use to catch the fish.
-So, what I do is in the springtime, the fish are usually bigger, I use a bigger mesh to catch the bunker, weakfish, bluefish.
+With the webbing itself, from the fish's head goes into the diamond, if it stretches a little bit more, it can hold tight, it'll hold that fish better.
+So, there's different feelings about that, too-how the different diameter monofilament you're supposed to use to catch the fish.
+So, what I do is in the springtime, the fish are usually bigger, you use a bigger mesh to catch the bunker, weakfish, bluefish.
 Then in the summertime, things get a little bit smaller because the bigger fish go out in the ocean.
-The smaller fish stay in the bag so I like to bring it down to a smaller size mesh.
+The smaller fishes stay in the bag, so I like to bring it down to a smaller size mesh.

 SW: You said earlier about the net giving some.
-It is a little bit easier to catch the fish than a tough net.
-How can you place it down or does that have to do with how you knot it or is there a certain technique and making it have a little give?
+It's a little bit easier to catch the fish than a taut net.
+How can you place it down or does that have to do with how you knot it or is there a certain technique in making it have a little give?